Why the Body Can’t Heal Without Nervous System Regulation

 It’s intelligent design.

-What Chronic Stress Does Inside the Body
+What Does Chronic Stress Do to the Body?

 When the nervous system stays in a constant state of alert, predictable things happen: